 Qualified Defined Benefit Pension Plan.
 The Pentegra Defined Benefit Plan for Financial Institutions (Pentegra DB) is a funded tax-qualified plan that is maintained on a non-contributory basis, meaning, employee contributions are not required.
+The pension benefit applies to employees who were hired prior to January 1, 2024.
 Participants' pension benefits vest upon completion of five years of service.
 The pension benefits payable under the Pentegra DB plan are determined using a pre-established formula that provides a single life annuity payable monthly at age 65 or normal retirement.

 Prior to July 1, 2021, the benefit formula for employees hired before January 1, 2006, which includes Messrs.
 Howell and Sponaugle, was 2.50 percent for each year of benefit service multiplied by the highest three-year average compensation.
-Compensation was defined as base salary, excess accrued vacation benefits and annual incentive compensation, and excludes any deferred incentive payments.
+Compensation was defined as base salary and annual incentive compensation, and excludes any deferred incentive payments.
 In the event of retirement prior to attainment of age 65, a reduced pension benefit was payable under the plan, with payments commencing as early as age 45.